EurosTeam/Mephistopheles/README.md

 ## Installation

 You can download the releases [here](https://github.com/call-042PE/Mephistopheles/releases/)
-/!\ Make sure you have python3 installed and added to your path /!\
+/!\ Make sure you have the latest python version installed and added to your path /!\

 ## How many auth Mephistopheles can bypass?
 Méphistophélès can bypass 70% of cracked.to auth same for nulled.to/nulledauth.net and custom auth.